News & tips

-Just scroll over them and your selection will change to that style of font without doing anything else.
-When you have decided which style you want, click on the font name and your choice will be applied.
-This will also work for changing font size, font colour and cell fill colour.
+Just scroll over them, and your selection will change to that font style without doing anything else.
+When you select a font you want, click on the font name, and your choice will be applied.
+This will also work for changing the font size, font colour, and cell fill colour.

 This is the tool I probably use most out of the Office suite as it’s the same in all the programs.

-Once you have formated a cell exactly how you want it, you can copy all of the formatting and add it to a different cell.
+Once you have formatted a cell exactly how you want it, you can copy all of the formatting and add it to a different cell.

-Your cursor will turn into a little cross with a paintbrush next to it, when you click onto a cell the formats will be added to that cell
+Your cursor will turn into a little cross with a paintbrush next to it.
+When you click onto a cell, the formats will be added to that cell.